islscq/JLM-Speech/README.md

 # Jilu-dialect-dataset

-This repository contains the official dataset for the paper: **"Mamba-based Layer-wise Progressive Fusion Network with Depthwise Enhancement for Low-resource Speech Recognition"(https://www.google.com/search?q=https://doi.org/10.1109/IJCNN64981.2025.11228602)**, published in *IJCNN 2025*.
+This repository contains the official dataset for the paper: [**Mamba-based Layer-wise Progressive Fusion Network with Depthwise Enhancement for Low-resource Speech Recognition**](https://doi.org/10.1109/IJCNN64981.2025.11228602), published in *IJCNN 2025*.

 ## 📢 Important Update